pcolby/lcoveralls/README.md

 Lcoveralls is a simple (Ruby) script for reporting code coverage results from [LCOV](http://ltp.sourceforge.net/coverage/lcov.php) to [Coveralls](https://coveralls.io/).
-Instead of invoking `gcov` directly, as some alternative projects do (quite successfully), Loveralls depends on the tracefiles that LCOV generates from g++ / gcov's output.
+Instead of invoking `gcov` directly, as some alternative projects do (quite successfully), Lcoveralls depends on the tracefiles that LCOV generates from g++ / gcov's output.

 ![Lcoveralls Data Flow](
 https://raw.githubusercontent.com/pcolby/lcoveralls/master/doc/diagrams/data-flow.png